guidemetothemoon/kristhecodingunicorn/content/english/post/ndepend.md

 ![Screenshot of NDepend build run 2, with enabled code coverage](../../images/ndepend/ndepend_second_run.png)

 As you can see, enabling code coverage had a significant effect!
 Quality rating went down to level C with technical debt increase of almost 7%, compared to the previous build execution.
 You can also see multiple changes in Quality Gates, Rules and Issues sections.
-It means that we have quite some work to do when it comes to improving the code quality of our source code ;)
+It means that we have quite some work to do when it comes to improving the code quality of our source code😼

 ### Adding code coverage from external location to NDepend analysis